WebizenAI/devdocs/Webizen Tech Stack/Webizen 3.5/Webizen Pro series/Webizen Pro - Edge.md

 The Hardware will still support the [[Webizen AI OS Platform]] but will not have the hardware required to perform advanced [[AI Capabilities]] and will have a lower limit on the number of simultanious users (in relation to secure cores) and will consume alot less power.

-There are various commercial use-cases; particuarly in relation to retail businesses, who are likely to benefit greatly via webizen systems (Subject to works done by [[Webizen Alliance]] members; including, in particular [[Webizen Pro VAR Solutions]] ); but that, the usecases have alot more to do with the use of the [[Core Technologies]] rather than having a requirement to make use of more advanced systems, that in-turn require the hardware requirements outlined [[Webizen Pro]].
+There are various commercial use-cases; particuarly in relation to retail businesses, who are likely to benefit greatly via webizen systems (Subject to works done by [[WebizenAlliance]] members; including, in particular [[WebizenProVARSolutions]] ); but that, the usecases have alot more to do with the use of the [[Core Technologies]] rather than having a requirement to make use of more advanced systems, that in-turn require the hardware requirements outlined [[Webizen Pro]].

 Specification Guide;